nlsfi/HASlib/README.md

 Please note that these messages do not all have to be C/Nav messages or even valid ones, thus it may happen that a set of messages does not contain many, or even any, valid HAS messages.
 After each function call, a summary of the process is printed to the console.
 For more information on intermediate steps, you may use the `verbose` parameter on either of the `.convert` functions.

 ### CLI Usage
-For a simple interfacing via the command line, the _HAS\_Decoder.py_ file can be used.
+For a simple interfacing via the command line, the _HAS\_Converter.py_ file can be used.
 Most parameters can be set with this, which takes care of the aforementioned steps.
 The command is used as shown below:
 ```
 > python3 HAS_Converter.py -s data.sbf -f RTCM -t log.out -x 3000
 ```
 This command sets up a decoder with exactly the same settings as shown in the previous library case.
 The correct usage is shown below, together with the available options.
 ```
->> python3 HAS_Decoder.py -s SOURCE -t TARGET -f OUTFORMAT [...options...]
+>> python3 HAS_Converter.py -s SOURCE -t TARGET -f OUTFORMAT [...options...]
 ```
 * -s arg    : Source stream to decode messages from
 * -t arg : Target stream to decode messages to